codeforboston/communityconnect/README.md

 *Syntax highlighting* To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.

 *Ignore generated files* Your editor will search all the files in the project - including large generated ones & dependancies unless you tell it not to.
 Look into how your editor can ignore `node_modules/*` and `build/*`

+## History
+The original architectural design for this app was designed proven out by [Bob Breznak](https://github.com/bobbrez) for an organization assisting with the refugee crisis in Greece in 2016.
+They needed help consolidating, vetting and displaying resources on the web.
+In May 2018 he re-wrote the frontend in react.js to create an app that assists homeless people [Seeking Shelter](https://github.com/bobbrez/makao) and resources.
+In August 2018 Code for Boston’s Community Connect project had similar aims and the repo was moved into their org.